Amazon Biodiversity Expeditions

 Camping in tents,

 We will focus our work on three taxonomic groups.
 Expedition participants can assist in one, all, or any combination of groups that suits their interests.
+Scroll down to read about them.

 Insect diversity and biology

-The ASA has several ongoing projects related to insect diversity and biology in southeastern Peru, and our work on the expeditions will further the goals of these projects.
+The ASA has several ongoing projects related to insect diversity and biology in southeastern Peru, and our expeditions further the goals of these long-term projects.
 In particular, we focus on the order Lepidoptera, which includes butterflies and moths.
 We will document the butterfly and moth species present in the study area, collecting butterflies by day using hand nets and baited traps placed in the rainforest canopy, and sampling moths at night using a portable LED light setup.
 We will also search for butterfly and moth caterpillars and rear them to adulthood in our field laboratory, to document species' host plants.
 You can read more about our work with Lepidoptera in Peru and our research progress and publications here.

 In addition to Lepidoptera, we will also sample insects in other groups ranging from beetles to ants to true bugs and Orthoptera (crickets and grasshoppers), among others, using a variety of field sampling techniques across a range of Amazonian ecosystems found at the study site.
+The diversity of insects in our region is staggering, so we will have our work cut out for us!

 Reptiles and amphibians

 Surveying reptiles and amphibians is relatively straightforward but, due to the cryptic nature of many species, long hours are required to build a site inventory.
 Thus, we will spend significant time in the rainforest searching for these animals, especially at night, when they tend to be most active.
 Tropical reptile and amphibian species are facing serious threats, including habitat loss and declining populations due to illegal trade and disease (e.g., Chytridiomycosis).
-Data gathered during the expedition will constitue important baseline information to monitor changes in populations over time as these threats expand.
-Although the study site has not been explored, target species which we expect to find include green anaconda and several other species of boas, bushmaster, other viper species, caiman, turtles, and, of course, a large diversity of frogs and other amphibians.
+Data gathered during the expedition will provide important baseline information to monitor changes in populations over time as these threats grow.
+Although the study site has not been explored, target species which we hope to find include green anaconda and several other species of boas, bushmaster, other viper species, caiman, turtles, and, of course, a large diversity of frogs and other amphibians.

 We will survey these animals using two methods.
 First, we will document primate diversity and abundance by patrolling trails and transects within the study area.
 Target species include howler monkeys, two species of capuchins, squirrel monkeys, tamarins, and night monkeys, among others.
 Second, we will deploy camera traps at strategic locations to document more elusive species such as jaguar, puma, giant anteater, short-eared dog, giant armadillo, ocelot, and white-lipped peccary.
-We expect all of these species and many more occur within the study area, but without any sampling they remain to be documented.
+We expect all of these species and many more occur within the study area, but without any sampling their presence remains to be confirmed.
 We will be the first biologists to do so, establishing a baseline inventory of the site from which changes in populations over time can be monitored.

 About the study area